-In other words, a company that is larger, expanding faster, and experiencing increased end-consumer demand is simply going to buy more often.
-So when we apply an average – which is what a “call often” mandate implies — we aren’t putting the customer’s buying cycle first.
-This doesn’t respect the customer’s buying cycle.
+When we apply an average calling cycle to all customers – which is what a “call everybody, often” mandate does – we aren’t putting the customer’s buying cycle first.
+The calling cycle doesn’t respect the customer’s buying cycle.

-Let’s see an example of how this can adversely affect your sales.
+Let’s see how this can adversely affect your sales.
 Assuming an average two-month buying cycle, take a look at this contact pattern:

 Clearly, the fallacy of “one size fits all” becomes immediately obvious.
 “One size fits all” is usually not a good fit, for anything in life.

-- Placed a one-time sizable order because of year-end, or seasonal effect
+- Placed a one-time sizable order because of year-end or seasonal issues

-- Bought a number of items but now needs to follow-up with related products
+- Bought a number of items but now must follow-up with other, related products

-- Buys product categories with different replenishment rates
+- Bought product categories with different replenishment rates

-So instead of “call often,” think “call at the right time.”
+Instead of “call often,” think “call at the right time”

-Anticipating each customer’s buying cycle requires a good read of past data, trending based on current events, relative buying behavior, and sales and marketing stimulus.
-Tools like predictive modeling certainly make this more accurate.
-Segmenting customers based on their individual buying cycle and devising proper sales contact frequency is a start.
+Anticipating each customer’s buying cycle requires a good analysis of past data, trending based on current events, relative buying behavior, and sales and marketing stimulus.
+Tools like predictive modeling can make this more accurate.
+Segmenting customers based on their individual buying cycle and developing proper sales contact frequency is a start.
 We would be even better served if all sales and marketing initiatives revolved around the customer’s buying cycle.

 Rainmaker extraordinaire for our clients.
 Turns databases into gold.
 Analytics executive and entrepreneur with a track record of producing significant and sustained revenue gains for sales teams in fleet, transportation, high tech & financial services.